napari/docs/docs/tutorials/fundamentals/installation_bundle_conda.md

 You can also optionally click on 'Customize' to disable or enable some aspects of the installation process.

 The installation progress can be monitored on the following window.
+Some notifications will appear in the top right corner of your display with further details.

 ![Cropped screenshot of the Installation page of the PKG installer.
 This page displays a progress bar at a 10%.
 In the top right corner, an example of a system notification with the text 'Installing packages.
 This might take a few minutes' is shown](../assets/tutorials/installation/bundle_10.png)